-If you have any questions about this report or concerning your water utility, please contact Doug Sims, General Manager or Richard Laux, Operations Manager at 850-682-3413 or 850-682-1258.
-We encourage our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled Board meetings.
-They are held on the third Monday of each month at 6:00 pm in the Board of Directors Room, 3097 Locke Lane, Crestview, Florida.
+We encourage our valued customers to be informed about Auburn Water System, Inc. If you want to learn more, please attend any of our regularly scheduled Board meetings.
+They are held on the third Monday of each month (rearranged if on a holiday) at 6:00pm in the Board of Directors Room, 3097 Locke Lane, Crestview, Florida.